seifmegahed/daftar/README.md

 - User - Regular users can only access public data and perform basic actions

 > Note:
->   - Basic actions include viewing, adding, editing.
-They do not include deleting.
+>   - Basic actions include creating and editing.
+In most cases they do not include deleting.
->   - Private data includes any financial data like sale items, and documents that are marked as private.
+>   - Private data includes any financial data like sale items or documents that are marked as private.

 ### Error Handling